 Vanguard offers a broad menu of other types of retirement accounts, including IRAs and Roth IRAs, so you can convert your 401(k) if your circumstances change or you think a different kind of plan might better suit your goals.

 How to Choose the Best Employee Retirement Plans for You

 Most employers, and especially small business owners, don’t have the internal resources to devote to managing employee retirement accounts.
 When you’re running a business, you don’t have time to take care of things like account onboarding, compliance, and administration.

-When searching for an employee retirement plan that fits your business, it’s important to focus on ease of administration and affordability.
-The employee retirement plans listed above satisfy these criteria.
+When searching for an employee retirement plan, it’s important to focus on ease of administration and affordability.
+The plans listed above satisfy these criteria.

 However, you should look for other things, too.
 Here are five factors to keep in mind when you’re shopping around for an employee retirement plan.